blakelapierre/instantFile/README.md

 A job may be staffed by one or more persons.
 All jobs offer equal equity stake in the project.
 Do a job, have equity.
 Equity is worthless until we ship and make money (See `To Ship`).

+* Chief Interface Officer - We need to show users *what the software does/is doing*.
+You, the CIfO, will make this happen.

 * Chief Integration Officer - We need to be able to send our/your link out over every known text-based platform (think email, text message, Twitter, Facebook, Google+, etc., etc.).
 You, the CIO, will make this happen.

 * Chief RTC Officer - We need to actually transfer files.
 Basically you just need to selectively take code from the facerace repo, or roll your own.
 You, the CRTCO, will make this happen.